mainev/taskfinder-sphinx-docs/docs/source/file_transfer.rst

 Sending File over Email
 -----------------------
-Task Finder can send a copy of the file with a maximum of 5 mb only.
+Task Finder can send a copy of the file with a maximum of 5 MB only.

 **Batch Attachment** - if active, will group all the files in one email.
 Otherwise, the system will send one email for each file.